 11A Wrinkle in Time with Marble Tile

-Large marble tile flooring is a great option for making your bathroom space appears wider.
+Large marble tiles is one of the best-in small bathroom flooring ideas for making your bathroom space appears wider.
 Also, if you opt for bold colors in your bathroom, using large neutral tiles with narrow grout lines will enhance the floor space without detracting from the unique color scheme(s) involved.

 For more modern bathrooms, tiles in a diagonal herringbone pattern will naturally draw the eye to the longest part of the room and visually create more room in an otherwise cramped space.
 Ask us about which tilework pattern is best for your bathroom space!

 13 Contrast & Expand With Black Floor Tiles